DARLING INGREDIENTS INC.

 DAR Fundamental Analysis

-Revenue growth has been robust, with the most recent quarterly revenue of $1.71 billion representing a 20.6% year-over-year increase.
-This acceleration is notable, as revenue grew from $1.38 billion in Q1 2025 to $1.71 billion in Q4 2025.
-The Feed Ingredients segment, which contributed $1.13 billion in the latest period, is the primary growth driver, though Food Ingredients ($429 million) and Fuel Ingredients ($153 million) also contribute.
-This strong top-line trajectory supports the investment case centered on demand for sustainable ingredients.
-Profitability has shown marked improvement but remains thin.
-Net income for Q4 2025 was $56.9 million, a significant recovery from a net loss of -$26.2 million in Q1 2025.
-The gross margin for the quarter was 16.94%, while the trailing net margin is a slim 1.02%.
-Operating margin in Q4 was 8.05%, indicating the company is moving towards more sustainable profitability after a volatile year, though margins are low for the packaged foods industry.
-The balance sheet and cash flow position appear healthy.
-The company has a manageable debt-to-equity ratio of 0.88 and a solid current ratio of 1.50, indicating good short-term liquidity.
-Critically, Darling generates substantial free cash flow, with TTM free cash flow of $679.2 million, providing ample internal funding for growth and debt service.
-The return on equity (ROE) of 1.33% is low, reflecting the capital-intensive nature of the business and recent profit volatility.
+Revenue growth has been robust but volatile, with the most recent quarterly revenue of $1.71 billion representing a 20.6% year-over-year increase, a significant acceleration from the prior quarter's revenue of $1.56 billion.
+The Feed Ingredients segment, which generated $1.13 billion in the latest period, is the primary growth driver, underscoring the company's core recycling business strength.
+Profitability remains a mixed picture; the company reported net income of $56.94 million for Q4 2025, but this follows a net loss of -$26.16 million in Q1 2025, indicating earnings volatility.
+The gross margin for the latest quarter was 16.94%, which is a compression from the 23.55% reported in the same quarter a year prior, reflecting potential input cost pressures or mix shifts.
+The operating margin of 6.45% (based on valuation data) suggests the company is generating operating profits, but net margins are thin at just 1.02%.
+The balance sheet and cash flow position appears solid, with a manageable debt-to-equity ratio of 0.88 and a healthy current ratio of 1.50, indicating good short-term liquidity.
+Critically, the company is generating substantial free cash flow, with a trailing twelve-month figure of $679.23 million, providing ample internal funding for growth initiatives and debt service.
+The Return on Equity (ROE) of 1.33% is low, reflecting the capital-intensive nature of the business and the recent pressure on net income margins.

 Quarterly Revenue